A car parked in a safe neighborhood, a factor that helps lower car insurance premiums.

 Illinois has minimum liability requirements, but many policies include coverage that goes far beyond that.
 If you own your car outright (no loan or lease), you have more flexibility to adjust your coverage.
 Lenders often require comprehensive and collision, but without that obligation, you can decide if it’s still right for you.
 Also, check for add-ons like rental reimbursement or roadside assistance.
 If you have a separate motor club membership, you might be paying for the same service twice.
 A quick policy review can uncover these easy savings.

-Know When to Drop Comprehensive and Collision
+Is It Time to Drop Comp and Collision Coverage?

 Collision and comprehensive coverages pay for repairs to your car from accidents, theft, or other damage.
 While crucial for new cars, this coverage may not be worth the cost for an older vehicle with a low market value.
 A good rule of thumb: if your car’s value is less than 10 times the annual premium for the coverage, consider dropping it.
 For example, if the coverage costs $400 a year for a car worth only $3,000, it might be time to let it go.
 You can check your car’s value online to help with the math.